Elsie M Sunderland

-Elsie M. Sunderland is Associate Professor of Environmental Science and Engineering at the School of Engineering and Applied Sciences and in the Department of Environmental Health in the Harvard School of Public Health.
-She is a Faculty Associate in the Harvard University Center for the Environment and the Harvard Center for Risk Analysis.
+Elsie M. Sunderland is Gordon McKay Professor of Environmental Chemistry at the Harvard John A. Paulson School of Engineering and Applied Sciences and in the Department of Environmental Health in the Harvard School of Public Health.
+She is a Faculty Associate in the Harvard University Center for the Environment and the Harvard Center for Risk Analysis, and the Department of Earth and Planetary Sciences.

 Research in the Sunderland Lab focuses on how biogeochemical processes affect the fate, transport and food web bioaccumulation of trace metals and organic chemicals.
 Her group develops and applies models at a variety of scales ranging from ecosystems and ocean basins (e.g., the Gulf of Maine, the North Pacific and Arctic Oceans) to global applications to characterize how changes in climate and emissions affect human and ecological health, and the potential impacts of regulatory activities.
 Her group also makes key measurements of chemical concentrations and reaction rates in environmental samples (natural waters, sediments, and aquatic biota) and humans (hair, blood) to parameterize and evaluate environmental models.